Eximchain/abi2api/README.md

 # abi2api (under construction)

-**WARNING: This library is a work in progress, not yet fully functional.
-There may be API changes.**

 Autogenerate a `nodejs` server with a RESTful [OpenAPI](https://swagger.io/specification/) so you can communicate with your smart contract of choice via [web3](https://github.com/ethereum/web3.js/).
 Encapsulate your smart contract so you can leverage the power of blockchain with the convenience of HTTP.

 ## Usage
 `abi2api` is a simple CLI, it has one command which takes two arguments:

 ```
-abi2api <path_to_config_json> <server_output_path>
+abi2api <path_to_contract_json> <server_output_folder> [options]
 ```

-The paths should be relative to wherever you are calling the command.  `abi2api` will then convert your smart contract (specified in the config) on a function-by-function basis.
-Your chosen output path will now contain a file structure like:
+The paths should be relative to wherever you are calling the command.
+Options let you specify config values right from the command line, or provide the path to a config JSON.
+You can learn more by running `abi2api --help` after installation.

+After running the command, your chosen output path will then contain a file structure like:

 - `/api`
   - `swagger.yaml` : YAML version of output OpenAPI spec